What Types of Injuries Can BFR Be Used to Treat?

 Exercising a healing bone can be tricky because what is painful for one patient may not be for another, so you don’t always know if you’re making the bone worse or not as pain can be subjective.
 However, according to a systematic review by Bittar et al. in 2017, we have substantial evidence to show BFR coupled with low-intensity and low-impact exercises can improve bone formation biomarkers by upregulating bone metabolism.
 This means we can exercise bones safely in a pain-free manner while also promoting optimal bone health.

 BFR has changed the game as we know when it comes to rehabbing soft tissue injuries, ligaments, and even bone injuries.
-Due to its versatility and effectiveness, BFR should be equipped in every single rehab clinic as it can ultimately improve patient outcomes in less time and with less risk!
+Due to its versatility and effectiveness, BFR should be equipped in every single rehab clinic.

 - Ozaki H, Loenneke JP, Buckner SL, Abe T (2016) Muscle growth across a variety of exercise modalities and intensities: contributions of mechanical and metabolic stimuli.
 Med Hypotheses 88:22–26. doi:10.1016/j.mehy.2015.12.026

 - Fry CS, Glynn EL, Drummond MJ, Timmerman KL, Fujita S, et al. Blood flow restriction exercise stimulates mTORC1 signaling and muscle protein synthesis in older men.
 J Appl Physiol.

 - Centner C, Lauber B, Seynnes OR, et al. Low-load blood flow restriction training induces similar morphological and mechanical Achilles tendon adaptations compared to high-load resistance training.
 J Appl Physiol.
 November 2019. doi:10.1152/japplphysiol.00602.2019